Is There Really a Fiduciary Duty to Destroy the Climate?

 The European Union also appeared momentarily ready to adopt an EU-wide change in corporate fiduciary duties as part of its “Green Deal” legislation, which would have included legal responsibility for climate risk, but this proposal was deleted – even before a more general rollback of the EU legislation was recently announced.

-Except perhaps in the Netherlands, then, there is no mandatory fiduciary duty for corporate directors and managers to consider the climate as a reason to mitigate their reliance on fossils fuels or take other pro-climate actions that would reduce profits for “the corporation and its shareholders.”[15]
-Shareholders are people too, however, and so one can argue that the permissive scope of corporate fiduciary duties should allow for the adoption of climate-friendly policies if they generally enhance shareholder “welfare” rather than profits.[16]
-Also, there is wiggle room in arguments favoring the “long-term” interests of shareholders, though future generations of not-yet-existing “shadow shareholders” are unlikely to be included.[17]
-“Enlightened shareholder value” is another expansive formulation into which climate concerns might be smuggled.[18]
+Except perhaps in the Netherlands, then, there is no mandatory fiduciary duty for corporate directors and managers to consider the climate as a reason to mitigate their reliance on fossils fuels or take other pro-climate actions that would reduce profits for “the corporation and its shareholders.”
+(Note that some commentators and advocates tend to swallow the conjunction to say only “profits for the shareholders.)
+Shareholders are people too, however, and so one can argue that the permissive scope of corporate fiduciary duties should allow for the adoption of climate-friendly policies if they generally enhance shareholder “welfare” rather than profits.
+Also, there is wiggle room in arguments favoring the “long-term” interests of shareholders, though future generations of not-yet-existing “shadow shareholders” are unlikely to be included.
+(Cf. Thomas Hale’s recent treatment of “shadow interests” of future generations in the context of current climate policy.)
+“Enlightened shareholder value” is another expansive formulation into which climate concerns might be smuggled.
 The business judgment rule and procedural impediments to shareholder lawsuits still protect significant discretion to adopt some climate-favorable policies and actions in the United States and elsewhere.

 At the colloquium, Professor Roberto Tallarita drew on an old-school jurisprudential distinction by the legal philosopher Wesley Hohfeld to suggest that corporate directors and managers may have the “privilege” to consider the climate problem in their decision-making but not a corresponding “duty.”
 This theoretical approach may not satisfy those who see the climate emergency as urgent – and indeed urgent enough to ground an imperative moral duty to act.
 Essentially, under the traditional view of corporate fiduciary duty, caring about the climate may sometimes be permitted but not required.
 There may be a “privilege” to care about the climate but not a mandatory “duty.”

 If this were not bad enough, there is another level of fiduciary duty that is more problematic in requiring profit maximization even when it means contributing to climate damage.
-As scholars have observed, the effects of broadening the corporate governance standard for fiduciary duties are substantially countered by narrower financial fiduciary duties that apply to institutional investors.[20]
-Without going into the details, a pecuniary standard is applied for many investment fund managers that essentially requires profit maximization.[21]
+As scholars including some of my colleagues at the Wharton School have observed, the effects of broadening the corporate governance standard for fiduciary duties are substantially countered by narrower financial fiduciary duties that apply to institutional investors.
+Without going into the details, a pecuniary standard is applied for many investment fund managers that essentially requires profit maximization.
 Even if a corporate board may have significant leeway to consider climate issues, its investors may insist on a narrower financial focus: or else!
-Companies with low profits and shareholder returns may find themselves the targets of hedge fund activists or private equity hunters.
-Hard-core profit-maximizing investors may act to achieve their own financial objectives whether the corporate directors and managers of operating companies like it or not.[22]
+Companies with low profits and shareholder returns may well find themselves the targets of hedge fund activists or private equity hunters.
+Hard-core profit-maximizing investors may act to achieve their own financial objectives whether the corporate directors and managers of operating companies like it or not.
+Often, the current owners and managers of a target are given a lucrative “offer that they can’t refuse,” which lightens the burden for them (though often not other business participants such as employees who are often downsized as a result).

 A large hole in Friedman’s Maximization Model is his assumption that business and its profit calculations are separable from the political system that is supposed to adopt laws to control pollution and other externalities.
-If the influence of Elon Musk and the big oil and gas companies has taught us anything, it is that one cannot depend on an independent political system to check business operations, at least not in the United States after the ironically named Citizens Unitedcase and its progeny.[28]
+If the influence of Elon Musk and the big oil and gas companies has taught us anything in the 2024 U.S. national election, it is that one cannot depend on an independent political system to check business operations, at least not in the United States after the ironically named Citizens United case and its progeny.

 Consider also the decades-long failure of international governance regimes to regulate the climate problem effectively.
-As one scholar recently wrote:
+As one scholar recently writes:

 In 1992, countries promised, in international law, to “prevent dangerous anthropogenic interference with the climate system.”
 In the decades that followed [the adoption of the first treaties at the Earth Summit in Rio de Janeiro], countries met again, and again, and again, but “dangerous anthropogenic interference with the climate system” got worse.
 It has been suggested that doing the same thing again and again and expecting a different result is a definition of insanity.